icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-from-image.md

 This procedure involves the following steps:

 1. Create the bootable USB with the imaging tool (CloneZilla)
-2. Download the latest iCubOS image
+2. Download the latest iCub server image
 3. Connect the icub-server
 4. Boot the USB disk
 5. Write the image